KelvinJC/lix-lookup/README.md

 # lix-lookup
-A program to read two CSV files:
+An elixir program to read two CSV files:
 - the first file contains the staff ID, names, and roles of staff within a specific region.
 - the second file contains ID, email, and additional data fields for a larger pool of staff. the program performs a lookup using staff IDs from the first file